Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 We are severed from the core of our being via trauma and what the Taoists call “mundane conditioning.”

 Some of us manage to maintain a minor connection to the Self, but for most of us, by adulthood, we are a collection of conditioning, programming, and installed behavioral patterns.

 The ego (small self) has taken the driver’s seat, and the Self isn’t even in the car.
 That is, the outer world tends to shape our reality over time, and through this process, we lose our direct connection to inner truths, wisdom, and spontaneous self-healing.

 We come to lack an understanding of ourselves and our environment.
 Carl Jung, for example, referred to the process of returning to oneself as individuation, a process that may be initiated by the individual, especially around midlife.

-But by whatever name, path, method, or process, the primary goal is to return to Spirit.
-Healing, or wholeness, represents this Return.
+But by whatever name, path, method, or process, the primary goal of one’s spiritual growth is to return to Spirit.

-The Dark Side of Spiritual Healers
+The Shadow Side of Spiritual Healers

 Like any archetypal pattern, the Healer is not without a dark side.